gini/gini-sdk-ios/doc/source/guides/getting-started.rst

 ========================

-The Gini SDK provides the ``GiniSDK`` class which is a façade to all functionality of the Gini SDK.
+The Gini SDK provides the ``GiniSDK`` class which is a facade to all functionality of the Gini SDK.
 We recommend using an instance of this class singleton-like.
 By saying singleton-like we mean that you somehow manage to create and keep one instance at application start.
-Instead of creating a new instance every time when you need to interact with the Gini API, you reuse this instance.
-This has the benefits that the SDK can reuse sessions between requests to the Gini API which may save a noteworthy number of HTTP requests.
+Instead of creating a new instance every time you need to interact with the Gini API, you reuse this instance.
+This has the benefit that the SDK can reuse sessions between requests to the Gini API, which may save a significant number of HTTP requests.

 Creating the Gini SDK instance
 ------------------------------

 In order to create an instance of the ``GiniSDK`` class, you need both your client id and your client secret.
-If you don't have a client id and client secret yet, you need to register your application with Gini. `See the Gini API documentation to find out how to register your Application with Gini <http://developer.gini.net/gini-api/html/guides/oauth2.html#first-of-all-register-your-application-with-gini>`_.
+If you don't have a client id and client secret yet, you need to register your application with Gini. `See the Gini API documentation to find out how to register your application with Gini <http://developer.gini.net/gini-api/html/guides/oauth2.html#first-of-all-register-your-application-with-gini>`_.

 All requests to the Gini API are made on behalf of a user.
-This means particularly that all created documents are bound to a specific user account.
+This means in particular that all created documents are bound to a specific user account.
 But since you are most likely only interested in the results of the semantic document analysis and not in a cloud document storage system, the Gini API has the feature of "anonymous users".
 This means that user accounts are created on the fly and the user account is unknown to your application's user.